fortesenselabs/metatrader-terminal/README.md

 # MetaTrader (with vnc-alpine)

 Imagine a dedicated server that acts as a bridge between your MetaTrader terminal and the world of automation and integration.
 That's the essence of the Metatrader Service.
-It's a standalone server application designed to interact with your MetaTrader terminal using NATS for efficient, real-time communication.
+It's a standalone server application designed to interact with your MetaTrader terminal using socket.io for efficient, real-time communication.

-- **NATS**: This high-performance messaging system enables fast, reliable communication between the server and your terminal.
+- **socket.io**: This powerful library enables fast, reliable, bidirectional communication between the server and your terminal.
 It allows for instant updates and reactive actions based on market movements, making it ideal for financial applications.

 **Potential Use Cases:**